0xDEADFED5/ps_tiny11/README.md

 If an item name is adjusted slightly in a new build this script should hopefully still find it.
 For instance, instead of "Microsoft-Windows-InternetExplorer-Optional-Package\~31bf3856ad364e35\~amd64\~\~11.0.22621.1702", this script searches for "InternetExplorer" in the setup image and gets the full package name from there.
 - ps_tiny11 will tell you about items it doesn't find on the setup image
 - ps_tiny11 will search drives for a Windows setup image and prompt for confirmation
+- If no Windows installer found, prompt to apply changes to running Windows
 - If there's only one ImageIndex in the install.wim, it will automatically be selected
 - Various sanity checks
 - Many additional tweaks